-- (a) A lead agency for a project has authority to require feasible changes in any or all activities involved in the project in order to substantially lessen or avoid significant effects on the environment, consistent with applicable constitutional requirements such as the "nexus" and "rough proportionality" standards established by case law (Nollan v.
+(a) A lead agency for a project has authority to require feasible changes in any or all activities involved in the project in order to substantially lessen or avoid significant effects on the environment, consistent with applicable constitutional requirements such as the "nexus" and "rough proportionality" standards established by case law (Nollan v.
 California Coastal Commission (1987) 483 U.S. 825, Dolan v.
 City of Tigard, (1994) 512 U.S. 374, Ehrlich v.
 City of Culver City, (1996) 12 Cal.
+4th 854.).

-4th 854.). - (b) When a public agency acts as a Responsible Agency for a project, the agency shall have more limited authority than a Lead Agency.
+- (b) When a public agency acts as a Responsible Agency for a project, the agency shall have more limited authority than a Lead Agency.
 The Responsible Agency may require changes in a project to lessen or avoid only the effects, either direct or indirect, of that part of the project which the agency will be called on to carry out or approve. - (c) With respect to a project which includes housing development, a Lead or Responsible Agency shall not reduce the proposed number of housing units as a mitigation measure or alternative to lessen a particular significant effect on the environment if that agency determines that there is another feasible, specific mitigation measure or alternative that would provide a comparable lessening of the significant effect.

 Note: Authority cited: Section 21083, Public Resources Code; Reference: Sections 21002, 21002.1, and 21159.26, Public Resources Code; Golden Gate Bridge, etc., District v.
-Muzzi, 83 Cal.
+Muzzi, (1978) 83 Cal.
 App.
-3d 707.
+3d 707; and Laurel Hills Homeowners Assn. v.
+City Council of City of Los Angeles (1978) 83 Cal.App.3d 515.